Teplice: Spa

+Culture

+The city used to be nicknamed "Little Paris" and "Salon of Europe" for its spa architecture and cultural level until World War II, when it has been visited by prominent personalities including emperors, artists and other celebrities.
+The opening of the spa season is an annual three-day celebration with a rich cultural program.

+The main venue for cultural events in the city is Dům kultury Teplice ('House of Culture Teplice').
+It was built in 1981–1986.
+It includes a concert hall, a hall for dance activities, a cinema, and a puppet theatre.

+The Krušnohorské Theatre is the city's main venue for operas and plays.
+It was opened in 1924.
+The theatre had its own operetta troupe, but it ceased to exist in 1994, and since then only guest troupes have performed in the theatre.

+Teplice is the home of the North Czech Philharmonic Teplice, which was founded in 1838.
+Performances regularly take place in the concert hall of the House of Culture Teplice.

 Sport

 Teplice is home to the professional football club FK Teplice playing in the Czech First League.
 The stadium Na Stínadlech is one of the largest in the country and has hosted international matches.

 Sights

 The main landmark is Teplice Castle.
 It houses a regional museum with historic castle interiors and a library.
 In the inner courtyard of the castle, there is a unique Romanesque exposition with the remains of Queen Judith and the remains of a Romanesque basilica with a rarely preserved Romanesque crypt.
 Adjoining the castle is a large castle garden.

 The Church of Saint John the Baptist is a baroque building from 1594, rebuilt in 1703 to its current form.
 Its tower is open to the public and serves as a lookout tower.

 The neo-Gothic Church of Saint Bartholomew was built in 1884 for German population of Lutheran faith.
 After their expulsion, the church changed owners several times and ceased to serve its purpose.
 Today it is conserved as a cultural monument and there are expositions concerning the history of the Jewish community in Teplice, and other.

 Doubravka Castle is a castle ruin located in Trnovany part of Teplice.
 It was built in 1483 and conquered in 1639 during the Thirty Years' War.
 The castle began to serve as a destination for walks and in the 19th century, a restaurant and the neo-Gothic extension were built.
 Today there is a restaurant and a private lookout tower.